repl-code/Michael_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zqOmqJU-2L8?si=pFscHRa0l2a0jrZ6&amp;start=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My starter project was the calculator.
-In this project:
-- I needed skills such as soldering, desoldering, and using the multimeter to make the calculator.
-- I struggled on what to do because there were no instructions.
-For example, the frame of the calculator could not fit the hardware,
-- Next, I will be starting the Phone-Controlled Robotic Arm
+This project both challenged me and made me learn a lot about enginnering.
+I needed skills such as soldering, desoldering, and using the multimeter to make the calculator.
+I struggled on what to do because there were no instructions.
+For example, the frame of the calculator could not fit the hardware, so I had to rearrange the frame to fit it.
+Next, I will be starting the Phone-Controlled Robotic Arm.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.